luncheonette/the-sunview/_posts/2026-05-29-artiist-horror-xx.md

 Stendhal Syndrome, and transhistorical incorporation with Bill Bixby from *The Incredible Hulk*.

-Cleary a slate of films that are not to be missed.
+Clearly a slate of films that are not to be missed.
 Come one, come all!
 Free pizza, free beer.
 Hangouts will commence at 7:00, the films at 8:00, and the probable resumption of hangouts afterward.